Do You Pay Taxes on Crypto if You Didn’t Sell?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• To avoid capital gains tax on crypto, consider tax-loss harvesting, donating or gifting crypto, aiming for long-term capital gains, or simply not selling.
-Accurate and honest tax reporting is crucial to comply with the law and avoid penalties.
+Consider strategies like tax-loss harvesting, donating or gifting crypto, or holding for long-term gains to avoid capital gains tax.
+Accurate and honest tax reporting is essential to comply with the law and avoid penalties.

 How is crypto taxed?